outcomesinsights/conceptql/README.md

 If you're interested in reading more about ConceptQL, a rought draft of the specifications document is [available as a PDF](https://github.com/outcomesinsights/conceptql/blob/master/doc/ConceptQL%20Specification%20(alpha).pdf?raw=true) in this repository.

+## Try Before You Buy

+If you'd like to interact with ConceptQL a bit before deciding to dive in, head over to the [ConceptQL Sandbox](http://sandbox.cohortjigsaw.com) for an online demonstration of the language and its features.

 ## Requirements

 ConceptQL is in an early-alpha state.
 For now it is limited to working with [OMOP CDM](http://omop.org/CDM)-structured data stored in the [PostgreSQL](http://www.postgresql.org/) database.
 It has been tested under [Ubuntu Linux](http://www.ubuntu.com/) and Mac OS X 10.8+.
 The interpreter is written in Ruby and theoretically should be platform independent, but your mileage may vary.